-Surface Water Diversions and Deliveries: Monthly surface water diversions and deliveries were provided for October 2021 through September 2022 by Merced Irrigation District, Turner Island Water District, Stevinson Water District, Merquin County Water District, and Lone Tree Mutual Water Company.
+Surface Water Diversions and Deliveries: Monthly surface water diversions and deliveries were provided for October 2022 through September 2023 by MID, TIWD, Stevinson Water District, Merquin County Water District, and Lone Tree Mutual Water Company.
 MID deliveries were aggregated at the subregional level for both in- and out-of-district sales, whereas the other water agencies were summarized within their boundaries.

-Groundwater Pumping: Groundwater extractions from October 2021 to September 2022 were provided by all agricultural and municipal entities listed in Section 2.2.
-Agency pumping by MID and TIWD were simulated using measured data at each production well whereas other agencies have pumping aggregated evenly across their institutional boundaries based on aggregate reported data.
+Groundwater Pumping: Groundwater extractions from October 2022 to September 2023 were provided by all agricultural and urban water purveyors listed in Section 2.3.
+Agency pumping by MID and TIWD were simulated using measured data at each production well whereas other entities have pumping aggregated evenly across their institutional boundaries based on aggregate reported data.
 Pumping estimates were made for private agriculture and domestic wells based on land use type and population.

-Population: The City of Merced's population was pulled from a summary generated by the city based on California Department of Finance data.
+Population: The City of Merced's population was based on a summary generated by the city based on California Department of Finance data.
 For the City of Atwater and the City of Livingston, populations were updated based on data publicly available from the US Census online database (2021 actual and 2022 estimate prepared by US Census Bureau).
 Rural population updates for previous model updates have typically been extracted from census block data.
 However, at the time of the model update these had not yet been updated based on the most recent 2020 census data, thus populations were projected based on historical trends.

 Land Use: Each element within the MercedWRM is comprised of some fraction of 14 land uses, including 11 agricultural crop categories, native vegetation, riparian vegetation, and urban.
-For the 2022 update, the model utilizes annual data based on the NRCS CropScape program which provides data throughout the model domain on a gridded resolution of 30 meters.
+For the 2023 update, the model utilizes annual data based on the NRCS CropScape program which provides data throughout the model domain on a gridded resolution of 30 meters.